 Looking for a meat-free option?

 Just replace the ground beef and Italian sausage with 1-2 cups of your favorite cooked vegetables.
 I like sautéed zucchini, mushrooms and peppers but feel free to use that you have on hand.
-If using greens like spinach or kale, there’s no need to precook them – just stir them right into the pasta when you add the sauce and cheese.
+If using greens like spinach or kale, there’s no need to precook them – just stir them right into the pasta when you add the sugar-free marinara sauce and cheese.

 Ready, Set, Plan!